 - c.
-Validation of knowledge and skills through enrollment in Nurs 335 and successful completion of an in-class proficiency exam. - 6.
-Evidence of an undergraduate statistics course with a grade of "C" or better, which is a prerequisite to a graduate statistics course. - 7.
+Validation of knowledge and skills through enrollment in Nurs 335 -Nursing Skills RN: Health Assessment and successful completion of an in-class proficiency exam. - 6.
+Evidence of a graduate statistics course with a grade of B or better.
+(An acceptable course, PAPA 420 -- Quantitative Analysis is available at the University.) - 7.
 Three letters of reference are required.
-The letters should address professional capabilities.
-At least one letter should be from a member of the faculty of the most recent nursing program attended by the applicant, and at least one should be from the person who completed the applicant's last job performance evaluation.
+The letters should address professional capabilities including professional development, job performance, and motivation for the Advanced Practice Nurse role.
+At least one letter should be from a member of the faculty of the most recent nursing program attended by the applicant, and one should be from the person who completed the applicant's last job performance evaluation.
 The full addresses of persons writing the references are required on the School of Nursing application form. - 8.
-After admission, students are required to provide verification of: 1) immunity against rubeola, rubella, and mumps, 2) negative Mantoux or validation of treatment for a positive Mantoux test, and 3) Hepatitis B immunization.
-If an individual has a negative history of rubella or mumps, or was immunized before 1968, MMR is required.
-Immunization requirements are reviewed annually and may change. - 9.
-Evidence of current certification for adult, child and infant CPR. - 10.
-An interview with the Graduate Academic Advisor or a graduate faculty member is required to complete the application for admission.
+Students must provide evidence of annual immunizations that meet the minimum standards for health care workers. - 9.
+All required verifications in numbers 3 and 8 above must be kept up-to-date with validation in the student's file. - 10.
+An interview with the graduate advisor or graduate faculty members may be required to complete the application for admission.